MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 5. Leave LON-DC1 open as you will continue using it in the next task. <br/>

-	‎**Important:** You should perform the next task immediately after completing this one so that Azure AD Connect (Microsoft Entra Connect Sync) doesn’t automatically synchronize the changes that you just made to the identity objects in the previous tasks.
+	‎**Important:** You should perform the next task immediately after completing this one so that Microsoft Entra Connect Sync doesn’t automatically synchronize the changes that you just made to the identity objects in the previous tasks.

 ### Task 4 - Force a manual synchronization

-In this task, you will force a sync between Adatum’s on-premises Active Directory and Microsoft Entra ID (formerly Azure AD) instead of waiting 30 minutes for Azure AD Connect (Microsoft Entra Connect Sync) to synchronize the identity objects.
+In this task, you will force a sync between Adatum’s on-premises Active Directory and Microsoft Entra ID (formerly Azure AD) instead of waiting 30 minutes for Microsoft Entra Connect Sync to synchronize the identity objects.
 You must use PowerShell to perform a forced synchronization.

 **IMPORTANT - PowerShell notice:** The prior lab exercise provided a disclaimer indicating why the tasks in that exercise used the MSOnline module rather than Microsoft Graph PowerShell.
 While Microsoft is in the process of replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Azure AD) PowerShell, with Microsoft Graph PowerShell, there is some functionality in the older modules that has not yet been incorporated into Microsoft Graph PowerShell.
 The commands in the prior exercise and the command used in this task fall into that category.
 The prior exercise connected to the MSOnline module, which is also used in this task per the Start-ADSyncSyncCycle command.

 1. On LON-DC1, if the **Windows PowerShell** application is still open from the prior exercise, then **you MUST close it now**.  <br/>

-	‎**WARNING:** The reason for this step is that if Windows PowerShell was opened BEFORE the Microsoft Azure AD Connect setup, the cmdlet **Start-ADSyncSyncCycle** that is used in step 3 will not be available and you will receive an error indicating that the cmdlet is not recognized when you attempt to run it.
+	‎**WARNING:** The reason for this step is that if Windows PowerShell was opened BEFORE the Microsoft Entra Connect Sync setup, the cmdlet **Start-ADSyncSyncCycle** that is used in step 3 will not be available and you will receive an error indicating that the cmdlet is not recognized when you attempt to run it.
 Therefore, it’s recommended that at this step, you close Windows PowerShell if it’s open.

 2. At this point, Windows PowerShell should NOT be open.
 You now want to reopen it.
 To open it, select the **magnifying glass (Search)** icon in the taskbar, type **power** in the Search box, and then in the menu, right-click on **Windows PowerShell** (not Windows PowerShell ISE) and select **Run as administrator**.
 Maximize the Windows PowerShell window once it opens.